Texas Traumatic Brain Injury Lawyer

 If your loved one has suffered from either of the above circumstances, you should speak to a Texas traumatic brain injury lawyer today.

 Cognitive deficit testing is often necessary to evaluate and understand the long-term effects of traumatic brain injury.
-This involves a series of tests that study the motor skills, thinking, reasoning, recall and discernment abilities of the brain.
-This type of testing can be very expensive if not covered by health insurance.
+This involves a series of tests that study the motor skills, thinking, reasoning, recall, and discernment abilities of the brain.
+Diffusion Tensor Imaging is a new development in the diagnosis of brain injury using a diffusion MRI that provides detailed information about the structure of the brain by studying the diffusion of water molecules within the tissue.
+These types of testing can be very expensive if not covered by health insurance.

-Are There Treatment Centers for Traumatic Brain Injury?
+Are There Treatment Centers in Texas for Traumatic Brain Injury?

 - Treatment Centers in Austin